Mariama-ny21/little-rewards/README.md

 ## Website Address
 The deployed website can be viewed at: https://mariama-ny21.github.io/little-rewards/

-## Credits
-- All images on the website are AI-generated, contributing to the vibrant and engaging visual experience of the program.
-- The JavaScript code used to collaps the menu when internal links are clicked was obtained from tuition materials.

 ## Testing
 One of the main problem faced when building Little Rewards was that the hero-section image on the home page was not showing in my workspace.
 Interestingly, it was always showing up in the web browser.
 I was however determined to fix the issue.
 After a good number of attempts in debugging, a solution was finally found after validating my CSS code.
 The issue was that the background: linear-gradient had one colour instead of two.
 Once both colours were present, the image in the hero-section showed up in my workspace.
 Problem solved!